Have questions? Call (800) 615-3055 to speak to a cancer information specialist.

 Fewer than 1 in 5 patients receives spiritual support from a doctor.

 Integrative care has two layers.
 First, conventional treatments attack the disease itself.
-At the same time, evidence-supported therapies help combat cancer-related side effects.
+At the same time, evidence-informed therapies help combat cancer-related side effects.
 The two together, conventional cancer treatments and supportive therapies, delivered simultaneously by a collaborative team of clinicians—that’s integrative cancer care.

 treatments to attack the disease